sendingbee/docs/docs/campaigns.md

 #### Continuous campaigns

 A campaign can also be **continuous**.
-A continuous campaign is very similar to a regular campaign but the campaign gets sent repeatedly until canceled.
-Every recipient will still receive the email only once but because it's sent repeatedly, it's automatically send to new matching contacts as they are added.
+A continuous campaign is very similar to a regular campaign but the campaign gets sent repeatedly every hour until canceled.
+Every recipient will still receive the email only once but because it's sent repeatedly, it's automatically sent to newly matching contacts as they are added.
 You can use this to e.g. welcome new contacts to your newsletter.

 <p class="centered">
   ![campaigns3](../_assets/images/campaigns3.png ':size=400')